Contango Oil & Gas (NYSE:MCF) Receives New Coverage from Analysts at StockNews.com

-StockNews.com assumed coverage on shares of Contango Oil & Gas (NYSE:MCF – Get Rating) in a report released on Tuesday morning.
+StockNews.com assumed coverage on shares of Contango Oil & Gas (NYSE:MCF – Get Rating) in a research note released on Wednesday.
 The brokerage issued a sell rating on the stock.

 About Contango Oil & Gas (Get Rating)